Cost – Other eligible registrants (Canadian and International)

 Accommodations include arrival of student the night before course start date.

-- Cost includes weekend stays for the duration of the course and is based on the Single room with a shared bathroom priced at $ 95.00/night.
+Cost is based on the Single room with a shared bathroom priced at $ 95.00/night

 Explosive Forced Entry (EFE) is a tactic used for lawful entry into a structure with the aid of explosive materials.
 It is essential for police explosive technicians to efficiently evaluate different situations they might encounter when performing EFEs.
 This course provides students with the knowledge and skills they need to safely perform their duties as technicians.
 It also supports them in their role as instructors for emergency response teams in EFE training.

 theoretical components are delivered in classroom; practical components are conducted at the explosive range

 Understanding the legal aspects and policy associated with the use of explosive entry charges.